 - Many tools require training before you should use them: power tools, lasers, MRIs, the screws to insert frames into broken bones, and so on.

-What sort of training do you need to use policy analysis tools effectively?
+What sort of training do you need to use policy research tools effectively?

 Let me give you three examples, bearing in mind that the tools metaphor will get annoying soon: